ngjunsiang/laymansguide-src/season4/issue047/issue047.md

 Your brain works in interesting ways.
 If it sees two images that are near-identical (like a game of Spot The Difference), it won’t remember it as two separate images, but as one image, and the difference between the two images.
 So when people try to recall the two images you hear things like “this photo had a cat and a dog staring each other down and it also had [blahblah], the other photo is exactly the same except the cat’s ears were furled back and the dog was drolling”.
 Certainly a lot faster than describing the second image exactly the same way, with the additional detail!

 Lossless audio compressors work in a similar way.
 They sample the audio in short segments, and try to see how lazy they can get in describing the next sample.
-This is known as **predictive coding**, because is a little similar to the process of trying to “predict” the next sample.
+This is known as **predictive coding**, because it is a little similar to the process of trying to “predict” the next sample.
 For example, based on the past 10 samples, a predictive algorithm might say “the next sample will have 0.09% of sample 1, 1.02% of sample 2, 5.63% of sample 3, …”.
 Storing those percentages will use a lot less space than storing the entire sample; when decompressing, the algorithm can then multiply the percentages with the respective samples to reconstruct the original sample.

 In lossless compression, the predictive algorithm already knows what the next sample is, so most of the work is in calculating exactly what those percentages are.
 It does so by making an initial guess, then refining that guess in successive stages of calculation, each stage bringing it closer to the original waveform.
 This requires a lot of computation time.
 If such a setting is available, the algorithm can shorten the process, leading to a poorer guess.
 It then calculates the difference between the best guess and the original sample, and stores the difference between the two.
 This part is what makes it lossless rather than lossy.